ZacharyLane1204/BC_Focus_Code/README.md

 https://docs.google.com/spreadsheets/d/1MC6uRbzfPupTay3QvXSHlgwqOou4a6H2Ac3feXzrVb4/edit#gid=0

-; once you are done with a focus list you can duplicate the sheet (rename it with the UTC date), and please please please note the outside temperature in this document!!!!
+; once you are done with a focus list you can duplicate the sheet (rename it with the UTC date), and please please please note the outside temperature in this document (from http://www2.phys.canterbury.ac.nz/~physweb/node1/belchertown/ )!!!!
 Then rename the copy; delete all entries of 'Sheet1'.
 The name must be 'Sheet1' for this code to work!!

 scheduler_main.py